Make Your Own DIY Ambisonic Soundfield Type Microphone

 Circuitry

-Pre-amp stages.
+Pre-amp stages

 The input noise of the TL074 and other common op-amps is too high to be used directly as a microphone pre-amp, I tried it.
 So the circuit shown uses a simple discrete transistor differential amplifier connected to an op-amp with feedback.
 This gives low noise from using good quality cheap discrete transistors configured to provide some gain, and good linearity provided by the high open-loop gain of the op-amp with overall feedback.
 2N4403 transistors are used running at 250uA collector current.
 That is about the right point for best noise performance with 600Ohm to 2K Ohm input impedance.
 This is similar to pre-amplifiers used in some moving-coil phono cartridge input stages.
 You can hear that the microphone capsule noise dominates the input stage by replacing it with a 2K2 resistor and hearing a distinct drop in noise level.
 The first stages provide 21dB gain for each capsule, and there are trims on each amplifier to accommodate different sensitivity between capsules.
 For more info on pre-amps look at the Doug Self amplifier web-page or buy his interesting book.
+I came across a problem with distorted sound on this circuit after a couple of years.
+Removing the first TL074 amplifier from the socket and replacing it completely fixed it.
+Yes, Really!
+I.C. sockets are awful, and the fancy turned pin ones used here can be worse than the leaf spring ones.
+Only use them if you really have to, and never in production unless it's an EPROM.

-B-format Matrix Stages
+Power And B-Format Matrix Stages

 The following stages provide further gain and convert the capsule outputs into standard Ambisonic B-format.
 The equations for this are available from various standard references but suffice to say that the circuit creates the following signals.